 There are many positive reasons to find a mentor at work.
 Maybe you are floundering in your job.
 Perhaps you just cannot seem to get past a certain hurdle.

-Or, maybe you just want to be the best you can be, and give yourself the chance for forward movement within the company.
+Maybe you just want to be the best you can be, and give yourself the chance for forward movement within the company.

 There are a number of things to consider when looking for a mentor, and we are going to address them here.
-Having a good fit, an enjoyable person, and someone who possesses a vast array of skills is only part of the selection process.
+Having a good fit, being an enjoyable person, and meeting someone who possesses a vast array of skills is only part of the selection process.